Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 How do we share the load without keeping score?

-When to Seek Professional Help
+When is it Time to Seek Professional Help?

 Ongoing sadness, numbness, or irritability

-Constant worry or dread—especially about the baby
+Constant worry or dread, especially about the baby

 Avoidance of baby care or connection